dralperenuysal/single_cell_assesment/README.md

 Single-cell gene expression profiles were generated from tumor and ascites samples.
 Data includes chemo-naïve and IDS conditions for 22 patients.
-Raw data is available in the European Genome-phenome Archive (EGA) due to privacy concerns.

 Publication: